 Hosted by BGSU's graduate programs in Organization Development & Change and supported by eXtension's Impact Collaborative.

-You are invited to our second regional NEXUS Exchange event, exploring and advancing collaborative change and innovation approaches held in Perrysburg, Ohio.
+You are invited to the NEXUS4change Great Lakes Exchange - exploring and advancing collaborative change and innovation approaches, held in Perrysburg, Ohio.
 We bring together scholars, practitioners, leaders, educators, and students who value utilizing collaborative approaches in new, creative, and impactful ways.

 This event is for those with NO experience, those with LOTS of experience, and everyone in-between.
 Join the Friday evening design session and/or the Saturday collaborative community event in a welcoming space filled with laughter, design principles, contemplations, publications, index cards, flip charts, sticky notes, shadow consulting, emerging technologies, food, beverage... and more.
-Check out our first event here.
+Check out our past events here.

 We focus on leveraging the power of 60+ collaborative change approaches to transform organizations and communities as they tackle 21st Century challenges.
 You can find the list of 60+ methods [broadly referred to as large-group methods/interventions, whole-system change, or large-scale change] in the current edition of The Change Handbook, now going into its 3rd Edition.
 This new edition will feature the classic methods including Future Search, World Cafe, Appreciative Inquiry, Open Space, Whole Scale Change, Charrettes, Playback Theater, Drum Cafe, Graphic Recording, and more, but will also feature blending methods such Liberating Structures and the Art of Hosting.
 The body of methods and techniques is growing exponentially and NEXUS4change is creating an inclusive space for you to connect with the broad community of communities.